-- Additionally, through their fiscal and regulatory powers, national governments have a key role in shaping the scene for urban services and mobility policies.
+111. Additionally, through their fiscal and regulatory powers, national Governments have a key role in shaping the scene for urban services and mobility policies.
 National legislation should clearly set the way in which urban services and mobility policies are being defined.
-Legislation deciding on the powers, responsibilities and funding streams available to local authorities that manage service delivery and mobility in urban areas is needed to offer clarity and set the rules of the game for locallevel governments. - Fiscal policies and taxation, for which national governments have nearly exclusive authority, are important levers for shaping the construction, operation and maintenance of urban services and transport in urban areas.
-Taxation and subsidies from the national level should focus on promoting sustainable urban services and mobility, while also lowering the costs per capita of urban services and transport. - In this respect, national and local governments should coordinate to align their urban services (for example by jointly defining minimum service standards) and transport policy goals (for example by complementing travel demand management policies at local level by reducing any fuel subsidies or reducing incentives for companies to offer company cars).
-Having signed up to the ambitious SDGs and targets, national governments should cooperate with other stakeholders to reduce the level of energy consumption and carbon footprint of urban mobility systems.
+Legislation deciding on the powers, responsibilities and funding streams available to local authorities that manage service delivery and mobility in urban areas is needed to offer clarity and set the rules of the game for local-level governments.

+112. Fiscal policies and taxation, for which national Governments have nearly exclusive authority, are important levers for shaping the construction, operation and maintenance of urban services and transport in urban areas.
+Taxation and subsidies from the national level should focus on promoting sustainable urban services and transport.

+113. In this respect, national and local governments should coordinate to align their urban services (for example by jointly defining minimum service standards) and transport policy goals (for example by complementing travel demand management policies at local level by reducing any fuel subsidies or reducing incentives for companies to offer company cars).
+Having signed up to the ambitious Sustainable Development Goals and targets, national Governments should cooperate with other stakeholders to reduce the level of energy consumption and carbon footprint of urban mobility systems.